Mimris/mimris/src/posts/0091-Osdu_json.md

         -osduType
         -jsonKey

-In addition the EntityType Property is extended to include osdu and json-file specific properties.
+The EntityType Property is extended to include OSDU and Json-file specific properties.

         -title
         -pattern